menabebawy1/github-tutorial/README.md

 ---
 ## Repository Setup

 1. Go to your cloud 9 and create a repository by typing in `mkdir RepositoryNAME`.
 Then go to that directory by typing in `cd RepositoryNAME`.
-In your command line, once you make sure you are in the right directory, create your repository.
+In your command line, once you **make sure you are in the right directory**, create your repository.
 2. Type in `git init` in order to make a new repository.
 3. Make the changes you need to your README file and wait until it is saved.
 4. Add your file to the staging area by typing in `git add .`.
 This will add your file to be commited.
-5. You will then need to commit your files by typing in `git commit -m "message name"`.
-Make sure that your message is appropriate; it should tell you what changes you made and be in the present tense. _EX: "fix screenshot"_
+5. You will then need to commit your files by typing in `git commit -m "message name"`. _Make sure that your message is appropriate; it should tell you what changes you made and be in the present tense. _EX: "fix screenshot"_
 6. You will then need to go to github and create a repository by going to the top right corner and pressing on the + and then clicking on "new repository".
 As shown Above:
 ![](theplus.png)
 7. You then name your repository and decide if you want it to be private or public. **Remember: your repository name has to be the same as your directory's name.**
-8. Press on create new repository, then you will see in the top left corner SSH or HTTPS; choose the SSH option as show in the image below.
+8. Press on create new repository, then you will see in the top left corner SSH or HTTPS; **choose the SSH option** as show in the image below.
 ![](SSH.png)
 9. Then Scroll down untill you see this:
 ![](orpush.PNG)